ziapeltagames/six-winters/docs/RULES.md

 Starting with the Empire region, and ending with the Settled Lands, activate locations and obstacles based on the season symbol showing for that region.
 The spring symbol activates the top location card and any attached obstacles are activated, the summer symbol activates the middle location and obstacles, the fall symbol activates the bottom location and obstacles, and the winter symbol activates *all* locations and obstacles in the region.

-Follow any activated effect text on activated locations and obstacles.
+Follow any activation effect text on activated locations and obstacles.
+Make sure to check for resource effect icons on location cards, which create an asset at the location.

 ## New Obstacles